ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 You need to traverse the array once, keep a running sum of length and a running min of beauty (since the array is sorted, the latest composition you're picking is the least beautiful), calculate the pleasure for every prefix and pick the best answer.

-Now let's introduce the playlist size constraint again.
+Now introduce the playlist size constraint again.
 You can't keep more than $k$ compositions in your playlist.

 Just like before, you need to traverse your sorted array and add the compositions to your playlist one by one.
 In every iteration, calculate the pleasure and compare it with the maximum pleasure discovered yet.

 There is a slight difference this time.
-When your composition size becomes greater than $k$, you have to remove the extra composition.
-Since the minimum beauty of your playlist is only determined by the latest composition, it is always optimal to delete the shortest composition.
+When your composition size becomes greater than $k$, you have to remove an extra composition.
+Since the minimum beauty of your playlist is only determined by the latest composition, it is always optimal to remove the shortest composition.
 To keep track of the shortest composition in the playlist at any time, use a heap (priority_queue).
 Traverse the full array like this and pick the best answer.

 </details>